 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each green and gray capsule, printed with "FL" on the cap and "10" on the body with black ink contains fluoxetine 10 mg.
+Each green and gray capsule, printed with "FL" on the cap and "10" on the body with black ink contains 10 mg of fluoxetine.
 Nonmedicinal ingredients: pregelatinized maize starch.
 The capsule shell contains brilliant blue, iron oxide yellow, black iron oxide, titanium dioxide, and gelatin.

-Each green and ivory capsule, printed with "FL" on the cap and "20" on the body with black ink contains fluoxetine 20 mg.
+Each green and ivory capsule, printed with "FL" on the cap and "20" on the body with black ink contains 20 mg of fluoxetine.
 Nonmedicinal ingredients: pregelatinized maize starch.
 The capsule shell contains brilliant blue, iron oxide yellow, titanium dioxide, and gelatin.

 How should I use this medication?

 To treat depression, the recommended starting dose of fluoxetine for adults is 20 mg.
 After several weeks, your doctor may advise you to increase the dose if your symptoms have not improved.
 The maximum recommended dose of fluoxetine is 60 mg daily.
 Once your symptoms have been brought under control, the lowest effective dose of fluoxetine as prescribed by your doctor should be used to keep the symptoms from coming back.
 Your doctor may advise you to keep taking fluoxetine for several months.

 For the eating disorder bulimia nervosa, the recommended adult dosage is 60 mg taken daily, although lower doses may be effective.

 The recommended dose of fluoxetine to treat obsessive-compulsive disorder ranges from 20 mg to 60 mg taken once daily.